 Take a local train from Takamatsu Station to Furutakamatsu Minami Station.
 The one way trip takes 20 minutes, costs 260 yen and there are one or two departures per hour.
 From the station it is a 30-40 minutes walk to the museum (bring a good map for orientation).
 Alternatively, a taxi ride takes about ten minutes and costs around 800 yen.

 From Takamatsu Station take Kotoden Bus line number 73 bound for Aji Onsen (庵治温泉) and get off at Inori Iwa Yoichi Koen-mae (祈り岩与一公園前).
-The one way ride takes about 30 minutes, costs about 500 yen, and there is about one bus per hour.
+The one way ride takes about 35 minutes, costs 500 yen, and there is about one bus per hour.
 The museum is a 5-10 minute walk from the bus stop.

 To make a reservation from outside of Japan, send a request by fax (+81 87 845 0505) or email to the museum with the number of people in your group, your names, ages, a contact address and your requested reservation date and time slot, along with two alternatives in case your first choice is unavailable.
 Requests must be made at least two weeks in advance.
 You will be notified of your reservation details.

 From within Japan send the same information as above on a special self-addressed, stamped return postcard ("ofuku hagaki"), which are available from the post office.
 The request must reach the museum (Isamu Noguchi Garden Museum, 3519 Mure, Mure-cho, Takamatsu-shi, Kagawa-ken, 761-0121) at least two weeks before the date of your intended visit, and a reply indicating your reservation date and time will be sent to you by postcard.